Written by Caitlin Eggleston

 My boyfriend and I have been together for seven months.
 Even before we dated I had heard he had mildly humorous sleep disturbances.
 He would moan, sit …

-Raped By A Stranger With Sexsomnia Not rated yet
+I'm A Sexsomniac Not rated yet

 Sexsomnia Led To Rape and Now I'm Clueless On What To Do Not rated yet